art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 Most LLMs are trained to follow user instructions and may include **censorship guardrails** — like a highly trained assistant with some restrictions.

 Also, **LLMs are stateless**:
-This means **everything** the LLM knows about the game, the player, and the conversation has to be **resent each time** a new reply is generated.
+This means **everything** the LLM knows about the game, the player, and the conversation has to be **present each time** a new reply is generated.

 - This introduces a **context limit**, which varies by model/service.
 - If too much information is included, older parts of the conversation may be: